JohnMwendwa/vet-management-system/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Roles and features

+Only doctors can add new employees and new clients.
+Nurses can't do much.
+Normal users can sign up as clients but can't do much either.

 ## Learn More <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Objects/Open%20Book.png" alt="Open Book" width="25" height="25" />

 To learn more about Next.js, take a look at the following resources: